OpenNebula/website/content/product/cluster_configuration/storage_system/local_ds.md

 ### Additional Configuration

 - `DD_BLOCK_SIZE`: Block size for dd operations (default: 64kB).
 Configured in `/var/lib/one/remotes/etc/datastore/fs/fs.conf`.
 - `SUPPORTED_FS`: Comma-separated list of every filesystem supported for creating formatted datablocks.
-Can be set in `/var/lib/one/remotes/etc/datastore/datastore.conf`.
+Configured in `/var/lib/one/remotes/etc/datastore/datastore.conf`.
 - `FS_OPTS_<FS>`: Options for creating the filesystem for formatted datablocks.
 Can be set in `/var/lib/one/remotes/etc/datastore/datastore.conf` for each filesystem type.
 - `SPARSE`: If set to `NO` the images and disks in the image and system Datastore, respectively, will not be sparsed (i.e. the files will use all assigned space on the Datastore filesystem).